The Black Lab is largely used as a sporting dog and is extremely popular in the hunting community, due to the belief that they are talented gun dogs.

 It’s possible for purebred Black Labs to have white, but it will eliminate them from the show ring.
 This isn’t a big problem because they are largely bred as field dogs.

-The American Kennel Club defines a Black Lab as a well-built and athletic dog which isn’t overly large.
+The American Kennel Club defines a Black Lab as a well-built and athletic dog that isn’t overly large.
 Its water-resistant coat is one of its notable qualities, as well as its strong otter tail and webbed toes.

 American Black Labs vs English Black Labs